Please read on for an explanation of our rehoming process.

 Very often we are asked what is the procedure when visiting our rescue centre and how the system for rehoming a dog takes place - so we hope the below helps.
 Of course this should only be seen as a guide, each prospective new owner and their individual circumstances may require a slightly different approach.
 The answers to some specific questions can be found in the Question & Answer section and we would recommend you read these as they do highlight certain parts of our rehoming procedure that are important, for example regarding all members of the family coming to meet a new dog and certain polices regarding rehoming to a home with an un-neutered dog.

-Having parked in the car park visitors are asked to introduce themselves at Reception which is contained within the rehoming block (on the left as you walk down the driveway from the car park) If there is no member of staff present in Reception, please use the bell which is on the wall straight in front of you as you enter the building.
-Bear in mind staff may be out in the grounds exercising or working with dogs.
+Having parked in the car park visitors are asked to introduce themselves at Reception which is contained within the rehoming block (on the left as you walk down the driveway from the car park) If there is no member of staff present in Reception they may be out in the grounds exercising or working with dogs.

 Initially we need to know a little about your personal circumstances and experience with our canine companions in order to help you identfy the most suitable candidates for you and your family.
 Most of the information we need comes from the Adoption Form you will be asked to complete.
 Most visitors complete the form on arrival but if you would like to complete the form prior to your visit - please do so.
 We do ask for some type of address verification such as a Driving Licence or a Utility Bill, so please remember to bring something along when you visit.

 There is no need to send the form to us prior to a visit but if you have any queries or wish to discuss your suitability for a collie, please contact us before visiting.
 If you live in rented property, we will need written confirmation from your landlord that you have permision to own a dog in the property.